2 Steps to Activate Your Service

 Will turning OFF Bluetooth on my smartphone after installation impact Ting?
 No!
 Ting does not require Bluetooth after installation.

-Refer to the slider below for the remaining screens you'll see during this stage of the installation process.
+For reference, the slider below runs through the remaining screens you'll see during this stage of the installation process.

 A - Sensor Install - Start